 This was my very first Guinness in Ireland, and that about one million Guinnesses ago.
 But there’s always something special about your first, right?

 While there are many (many, many, many) great pubs all over Ireland, I do think that Dick Mack’s has a certain charm.
 Yes, it’s a bit touristy, but it’s also charming.
 The owner, Oliver MacDonnell, was actually born in a room above the pub and has lived there for his entire life.
 It doesn’t get much more Dingle than that.
+It’s one of my favorite things to do in Dingle.

 Location: 47 Green St, Dingle, Co.
 Kerry, V92 FF25, Ireland